 Some hackers try to exploit search engines' eagerness to scan URLs, crafting malicious URLs to your site and putting them on their own sites.
 Search engines will see them and try to visit them on your site.
 You are explicitly allowing these search engines as you don't want to lock them out of your site.
 If the malicious URL wasn't blocked just because the request comes from a seemingly innocent source your site would be instantly hacked.
 That's why the malicious URLs are still blocked, just not logged or cause IP addresses to be automatically banned.

-The default list of domain names is .googlebot.com, .search.msn.com which allows the search engine indexers Google Bot (used by Google Search) and MSN Bot (used by Bing).
+The default list of domain names is .crawl.baidwawdmbaigdogtheogdabsteacoh, msmawdmyahyanglendyandek, com which allows the search engine indexers for Baidu, Google, Bing, Yahoo and Yandex.

 9.1.7.
 Auto-ban

 WAF: Auto-ban